jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/SOC_SPLUNK_DASHBOARDS_&_REPORTING.md

 192.0.2.1	  282	     51.087%
 203.0.113.1	270	     48.913%
 ```
-shows answer is only 2 source IP results.
+Shows answer is only 2 source IP results.

 **Q2 Task 3: How many total 404 status_code were recorded at /payments.html?**